energy-storage-analysis/LDES-Survey/cap_cost/datasets/manual/synfuel_cryo/README.md

-# Cryogenic Fuel Storage
+# Cryogenic Liquid Storage

-Storage medium definitions of liquid methane (LNG) and liquid hydrogen (LH2) stored in cryogenic tanks.
+Storage medium definitions of synthetic fuel and liquid air stored in cryogentic tanks. liquid methane (LNG) and liquid hydrogen (LH2) stored in cryogenic tanks.
+The latent heat and sensible heat components of liquid air storage are included with a LNG tank with the specific cost for both components calcualted based on the liquid density.
+Therefore the storage cost of the sensible thermal energy (after evaporation) is determined based on the tank required to store the liquid air before evaporation.
+The physical properties are obtained from the [Engineering Toolbox Website](www.engineeringtoolbox.com)